 Speaking of families, Dachi tells me the ‘rule’, though you don’t have to follow it but he likes it because his parents still care for him, is that you live at home until you’re married then when parents are older they live with their children.

-The market in front of the fortress, closing for the evening and the mountains:
+The market in front of the fortress, closing for the evening.

 This fortress has been used for many purposes over the centuries and is on the UNESCO Tentative list.

 The main church.
 The dragons and lions are symbols of protection.